Chapter 1

 1 9b

-To create this habitual erect postural stance, the skeleton has to acquire a balanced weight bearing alignment supported by light steady tension in all the postural muscles.
+In this habitual erect postural stance, the weight bearing alignment is supported by light steady tension in all the postural muscles.
 Acting together, the chains of skeletal muscles surrounding the vertebral column form a reciprocal tension mechanism that holds the vertebral column erect much like stays hold the mast of a sailboat erect.
-To distribute the forces generated from weight bearing evenly among the skeletal supporting structures, the chains of muscles running up the front of the body counterbalance those running up the back of the body, and those on the right side counterbalance those on the left side.
+To distribute the forces generated from weight bearing evenly among the skeletal supporting structures, the chains of muscles on the front of the body counterbalance those on the back of the body, and those on the right side counterbalance those on the left side.
 During function, skeletal alignment moves smoothly away from this alignment and then back to it, guided by an almost perfectly simultaneous reciprocal inhibition of agonists and antagonists.

-The head had to be completely redesigned.
-To balance it on the top of the vertebral column, its center of mass had to move closer to its pivot point on the top of the vertebral column.
+The head had to be completely reshaped.
+To balance it on the top of the vertebral column, its center of mass moved closer to its pivot point on the top of the vertebral column.
 The long snout disappeared, improving the visual field and allowing better manipulation of close objects, while its thermoregulatory function was replaced by a nearly hairless skin containing many sweat glands and an elaborate vasomotor temperature control system.
 The face moved posteriorly until it ran into the airway.
 The tongue has balled up and crowded back into the pharynx.

 1 11

-The mandible has also acquired the role of a shield that protects the delicate sense organs in the face from the downward pull of the postural muscles on the front of the cranium.
+The mandible has become an integral component of the postural system, - a flexible link in the chain of muscles holding the cranium down on the top of the spinal column which also functions as a shield that protects the delicate sense organs in the face from the downward pull of the postural muscles on the front of the cranium.
 To maintain upright posture, the pull down on the front of the cranium has to be able to counterbalance the pull downward on the back of the cranium by the thick vertically aligned postcervical muscles that had been well developed to enable mammals to keep their heads from dragging on the ground.
 However the front of the cranium needs flexibility for functions such as swallowing, rotation of the head, coughing, vomiting, spitting and speech – each of which depends on independent movement of parts within the total framework.
-Therefore, the mandible protects the face by transferring all of the downward traction from the anterior kinetic chain around to the sides of the head, where it can be controlled by the powerful jaw closing muscles.
+The mandible protects the face by transferring all of the downward traction from the anterior kinetic chain around to the sides of the head, where can be controlled by the powerful temporalis muscles, the postural muscles for the mandible.

 Behind the mandible, upright posture required a complete redesign of the pharynx, which introduced some important vulnerabilities that have recently become problemmatic.
 In previous mammals, the epiglottis extends up behind the soft palate to provide airway flow directly from the nasal cavity into the trachea and lungs.
 In hominids, the tongue base has retruded as far as possible toward the cervical spine, leaving only a narrow passage in which the airway and alimentary canal must cross.
-To safeguard the exposed entrance to the pharynx; the larynx and hyoid bone have descended to a location below the sharp bend in the airway, the epiglottis has descended, the pharynx has elongated, a secondary palate separates the nasal passage from the mouth, and the pharyngeal muscles have expanded to enable them to separate the air and food channels while facilitating complex speech.
+Therefore, to safeguard the exposed entrance to the pharynx in hominids; the larynx and hyoid bone have descended to a location below the sharp bend in the airway, the pharynx has elongated, a secondary palate separates the nasal passage from the mouth, and the pharyngeal muscles have expanded to enable them to separate the air and food channels while facilitating complex speech.
 An oropharynx develops between the soft palate and the epiglottis as the larynx descends during infancy.

 HUMANS